6 Most Common Causes of Water Damage in the Kitchen

 Water damage of any size is a serious issue in a home or business and must be addressed immediately.
 Without attention from professional water damage restoration experts, structural damage, such as warping and swelling, and mold infestations will further destroy the property.

 Water damage spreads fast.
-Choose ServiceMaster EMT in California, Arizona and Nevada when your home or business undergoes water damage.
+Choose ServiceMaster EMT in California and/or Nevada when your home or business undergoes water damage.
 Our water damage cleanup specialists stand by 365 days a year to respond to emergency calls from residential homeowners and area businesses.